Gainers are hypercaloric supplements used by those who want to gain weight.

-He weighs six feet and weighs 60kg, so he decides to enter the gym to gain weight.
+He measures 1.80m and weighs 60kg, so he decides to join the gym to gain weight.

-As it is already little left for the summer, and he wants quick results, decides to go to a supplement store.
+Since summer is just around the corner, and he wants quick results, he decides to go to a supplement store.

-At the supplement store he says he wants to gain weight, and wants to gain weight fast, so he gets out of there with a gainer under his arm.
+At the supplement store he says he wants to gain weight, and wants to gain weight fast, so he leaves with a gainer under his arm.

-José starts using his recent acquisition, and as the label says to take a shake a day, that's what he does.
+José starts using his recent purchase, and as the label says to take a shake a day, this is what he does.

-Each shake has 1000 kcal, and after a month, has gained 5kg, but although excited, still wants more weight.
+Each shake has 1000 kcal, and after a month, has already gained 5 kg, but despite being excited, he still wants more weight.

-José gained 10kg in two months, and now he's satisfied, so stop taking the gainer.
+José gained 10kg in two months, and now he is satisfied, and for that reason, he stops taking the gainer.

-Therefore, José gained 10kg, was satisfied and stopped taking the supplement that led him to win the 10kg.
+Therefore, José gained 10 kg, was satisfied and stopped taking the supplement that led him to gain 10 kg.

-It follows the same diet you had with the gainer, but now without your beloved supplement.
+Follow the same diet you had with the gainer, but now without its beloved supplement.

-With this José will start ingesting 1000 kcal less per day, and with that, will gradually lose weight.
+With that, José will start to eat 1000 kcal less per day, and with that, he will gradually lose weight.

-Eventually, it returns to the weight with which it began.
+Eventually, he returns to the weight he started with.

-With this, when he stops using the gainer, he continues to ingest the extra calories that the supplement gave him, but this time with food.
+With that, when he stops using the gainer, he continues to ingest the extra calories that the supplement gave him, but this time, with food.

-José maintains weight, and as he begins to learn more about food and training, he continues to evolve.
+José keeps his weight, and as he starts to learn more about food and training, he continues to evolve.

-Gainers are effective supplements for gaining weight, no doubt.
+Gainers are effective supplements for gaining weight, without a doubt.

-However, that doesn't mean you should use them.
+However, that does not mean that you should use them.

 This type of supplement works simply because it significantly increases your caloric intake.